imallona/snakemake-software-deployment-plugin-cvmfs/README.md

 To specify the cvmfs repositories to be mounted and other parameters this plugin modifies the Snakemake CLI to incorporate three new parameters:

 1. `--sdm-snakemake-software-deployment-plugin-cvmfs-repositories` specifying `CVMFS_REPOSITORIES` to mount.
-Defaults to `atlas.cern.ch,grid.cern.ch`.
+Defaults to `atlas.cern.ch`.
 2. `--sdm-snakemake-software-deployment-plugin-cvmfs-client-profile` specifying `CVMFS_CLIENT_PROFILE`  Defaults to `single`.
 3. `--sdm-snakemake-software-deployment-plugin-cvmfs-http-proxy` specifying `CVMFS_HTTP_PROXY`  Defaults to `direct`.